gpeterson406/Greenwood_Book/_book/08-multipleLinearRegression.md

 \index{interaction!MLR}
 The formula notation is ``y~x*group``, remembering that this also includes the
-***main effects*** (the additive variable components) as well as the interaction coefficients as we discussed in the Two-Way ANOVA interaction model.
+***main effects*** (the additive variable components) as well as the interaction coefficients; this is similar to what we discussed in the Two-Way ANOVA interaction model.
 \index{main effects}
 We can start with the general model for a two-level categorical variable with an interaction, which is